 iPhone 11 Pro release date

-You can pre-order them right now, and both handsets will start shipping on September 20, which is this Friday.
+You can purchase them right now − both handsets started shipping to buyers on September 20.

 iPhone 11 Pro colours